SC-Block: Supervised Contrastive Blocking within Entity Resolution Pipelines: Blocking-only Evaluation

-\textbf{Self-supervised blockers.} The fasttext-based blockers Auto and CTT introduced by DeepBlocker~\cite{thirumuruganathan_deep_2021} show the worst performance of the dense nearest neighbour-based blockers on the datasets A-B, A-G and W-A. An explanation is that the pre-trained roberta-base embeddings of the other blockers are more powerful than the pre-trained fasttext embeddings.
-The self-supervised blockers SimCLR and Barlow Twins inspired by Sudowoodo~\cite{wang_sudowoodo_2022} lose between 3\% and 9\% more pairs than SC-Block on the datasets A-B, A-G and W-A with Barlow Twins being a bit better than SimCLR.
-On W-A the difference between SC-Block, SimCLR and Barlow Twins is the smallest, which can be explained by the comparably small amount of positive training pairs for this dataset.
+\textbf{Self-supervised blockers.} Auto and CTT show the worst performance of the dense nearest neighbour-based blockers on the datasets A-B, A-G and W-A. An explanation is that the pre-trained roberta embeddings of the other blockers are more powerful than the pre-trained fasttext embeddings of Auto and CTT.
+SimCLR and BT lose between 3\% and 9\% more pairs than SC-Block on the datasets A-B, A-G and W-A with BT being a bit better than SimCLR.
+On W-A the difference between SC-Block, SimCLR and BT is the smallest, which can be explained by the comparably small amount of positive training pairs for this dataset.
 If supervision is not available, the supervised contrastive loss degenerates to SimCLR~\cite{khosla_supervised_2020}.
-On WDC-B SimCLR and Barlow Twins miss 26\% to 28\% more pairs than SC-Block.
+On WDC-B SimCLR and BT miss on average 45\% and 43\% more pairs than SC-Block.
 SC-Block has a clear advantage because it exploits the supervision of matching and non-matching training pairs found in the datasets.
-The self-supervised blockers augment record text by dropping a token from the original record text.
-Dropping a random token might not produce an augmented example that is representative of the original entity from the dataset.
-For example, the dropped random token might contain a model identifier.
-After dropping the identifier the augmented record text might not uniquely describe the original entity anymore and harms the training of the model.
-WDC-B has a large vocabulary and many corner cases making it difficult for blockers like SimCLR and Barlow Twins to create representative augmented training pairs.
-Interestingly, Auto and CTT miss only 4\% to 6\% fewer pairs than SC-Block and outperform Barlow Twins and SimCLR on WDC-B. This can be explained by the fact that Auto and CTT are trained on all records of table B while Barlow Twins and SimCLR are trained only on the small version of Table B. This also shows how vulnerable the self-supervised blockers are to noise from records they did not see during training.
-SC-Block's $PC$ and $PQ$ scores show that it is more robust against this noise.
+Interestingly, Auto and CTT outperform BT and SimCLR on WDC-B. This can be explained by the fact that Auto and CTT are trained on all records of the dataset while BT and SimCLR are trained only on the records contained in the development set.
+This shows how vulnerable the self-supervised blockers are to noise from records they did not see during training.
+SC-Block's recall and precision scores show that it is more robust against this noise.
+On WDC-B$_{large}$ Auto's and CTT's nearest neighbour search run out-of-memory showing a limitation of this implementation with respect to the size of the blocked datasets.